mikegrb/beddit-api/README.md

 share it in our channels!

 The API is free for all during the Beta period.
 At all times, Beddit reserves the right to make changes to its API policy.
-Currently, only the Beddit Android app works with the API.
-Support for iOS app is coming soon - just hold on tight 'cause Kansas will eventually go bye bye (hint: "The Matrix").

 On a more serious note, please understand that sleep data is very personal and sensitive.
 You should take extra care to use and store it according to the best privacy and security